 Travel on to Samarkand, known for intricately beautiful mosques and mausoleums, situated on the Silk Road.
 Take an orientation walk and opt to visit the Amir Timur Mausoleum, dedicated to the famous conqueror who once hoped to rebuild the empire of Genghis Khan.

 Embark on a city tour, visiting Ulugbek Observatory, Shaki Zinda complex, the bazaar, Bibi Khanum, and Registan Square.
 With a free afternoon, continue exploring the Samarkand sights, have a cuppa in a local tea house, or wander around the bazaar.
 Opt to explore the Tomb of Prophet Daniel, famous for the Biblical story of Daniel and the lions.
+Optional Activities - Day 3

-Day 17:Samarkand/Aydar Kŭl Camp
+Day 4:Samarkand/Aydar Kŭl Camp

 Travel out into the desert to visit Chashma Complex, a pilgrimage site in the territory of Nurata, dominated by ruins of Alexander the Great's fortress, Juma mosque, a bath-house, and the ancient Panjvakta mosque.
 All of this, hiding a holy spring believed to heal diseases.
 After exploring the complex, head to Aidarkul Lake and opt for a swim before continuing on for an overnight stay in a local yurt camp.
 Enjoy an authentic Uzbekistan dinner and an evening Kazakh singing show.
+Optional Activities - Day 4

-Day 18:Aydar Kŭl Camp/Bukhara
+Day 5:Aydar Kŭl Camp/Bukhara

 Travel to Bukhara, known as one of the most charming cities in the country, and get your bearings on an orientation walk.
 Opt to visit the old city bazaars, enjoy a traditional dinner cooked by a local family, visit a hammam (bathhouse), or just relax in the pleasant atmosphere of this Silk Road city.
+Optional Activities - Day 5

 Explore Bukhara on a half-day guided walking tour around the beautifully restored mosques, madrassas, and covered markets, or trading domes, that make up the Old City.
 A centre for pottery, cloth, and carpets, Bukhara is centered around Lyabi-Hauz, a delightful pool of water surrounded by ancient mulberry trees.
 Wander the artisan shops and narrow twisting streets and alleyways, or sit at a café table and let the evening drift by.
 Opt to watch a local puppet show held in an old caravanserai, or indulge in a rejuvenating hammam bathhouse.